-Time savings allow you to work more without sacrificing academics, further helping you to graduate debt-free.
+Time savings allow you to work more without sacrificing academics, helping you graduate debt-free.

 3. Explore your financial aid options

-The main thing you should do in terms of financial aid is fill out your Free Application for Federal Student Aid (FAFSA) every year.
+The main thing you should do in terms of seeking financial aid is to fill out your FAFSA every year.

-This helps determine your eligibility for loans, yes, but also grants and scholarships that you don’t have to pay back.
+This helps determine your eligibility for loans, as well as grants and scholarships (which you don’t have to pay back).